-Punk Sticks Radish Torpedoes Watermelon Here are recipes and helps.
+Radish Torpedoes Punk Sticks Watermelon Here are recipes and helps.

 Tomato Juice Cocktail Chill well flavored tomato juice.
 Pour some of it into the ice cube At serving time add a cube or two to each glass of cold juice.
 Serve with firecracker rolls.
 To make these, slice fresh bread.
 Cut off the crusts.
 Butter the slices generously.
 Spread with mustard or horseradish.
 Roll and hold in shape by inserting a toothpick.
 Wrap and keep cold.
 At serving time remove the picks and insert a slender strip of pimiento for fuse.
-Pinwheel Pie

-Buy the largest round loaf of rye called today's torpedoes. read you can find.
-Cut off the bot- When fireworks are to be set off, bread you can find.
-Cut off the bottom crust.
-Cut two round slices, the fuses are lighted by applying a about 1/2 inch thick.
-Remove crusts, slender stick of a slow burning management of the control of Butter each slice.
-Spread a thick terial which used to be called layer of deviled ham on the bot- "punk."
+sidewalk the torpedo exploded with a bang.
+Round radishes may be Buy the largest round loaf of rye called today's torpedoes, read you can find.
+Cut off the botbread you can find.
+Cut off the bot- When fireworks are to be set of tom crust.
+Cut two round slices, the fuses are lighted by applying about 1⁄2 inch thick.
+Remove crusts. slender stick of a slow burning ma-Butter each slice.
+Spread a thick terial which used to be called layer of deviled ham on the bot-"punk."
 The carrot sticks can be tom slice.
 Top with second slice of of the same size, but not the unbread.
 Spread three bands of col- attractive gray brown color which orful food on the top slice.
-First used to identify punk and Mrs. Omar Fenley, Mr. and
+First used to identify punk.